bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    Returns a list of links to transaction outputs.

    :param public_key: Base58 encoded public key associated with output ownership.
 This parameter is mandatory and without it the endpoint will return a ``400`` response code.
    :param unspent: Boolean value ("true" or "false") indicating if the result set should be limited to outputs that are available to spend.
+Defaults to "false".

    **Example request**: